 What New York Workers’ Compensation Covers

-New York Workers’ Compensation Insurance Penalties
+New York Workers’ Compensation Coverage Example

 A business that doesn’t meet the New York state law requirements of maintaining workers’ compensation insurance is subject to a $2,000 penalty for every 10 days of noncompliance.
 Additionally, small business owners could face misdemeanor or felony charges with fines starting at $1,000 and going as high as $50,000.
 Failure to comply can lead to a cease and desist of business operations.